micha/declarify.js/README.md

 A couple of (rough) demos [here](http://micha.github.com/declarify.js/test.html) and [here](http://micha.github.com/declarify.js/index.html).

-## Use It

-To use declarify you can download the `_site/declarify.js` file and include that in the HTML document head.

 ## Motivation

 Web user interface development is a complex process.
 Designing a good-looking,